FriendsOfFlarum/oauth/README.md

 - LinkedIn
 - Twitter

+### Permissions

+This extension provides the ability to view the status of linked OAuth providers (intended for admin and/or moderator use).
+In order for this to function correctly, you must also set the permission `Moderate Access Tokens` to at least the same group as you require for `Moderate user's linked accounts`.

 ### Additional providers

 Additional OAuth providers are available for this extension.
 Here's a handy list of known extensions, let us know if you know of any more and we'll get them added!